 - Measure Input Frequency and Power: When pressed the instrument will take a new frequency counter and power meter reading for each channel.
-If errors relative to DUT Frequency or Power are received, users should verify signal presence here. - If either channel DUT or LO reads 0.0Hz and below -10.0dBm this indicates that there is no signal present at the given input connector.
+If errors relative to DUT Frequency or Power are received, users should verify signal presence here. - If either channel DUT or LO reads 0.0Hz, -13.5dBm this indicates that the signal is either not present or much too low in amplitude.
 Users should check that the DUT is powered on, that all RF cables are good, and that the copper coaxial jumper cables are installed on the front of the instrument.
 If signal still does not appear to be present, check the signal on a spectrum analyzer.